oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ![Screen Shot 2023-03-02 at 10 33 54 PM](https://user-images.githubusercontent.com/126691160/222747624-2dec4c9a-24a4-46c6-ba7e-b0460ff93cd9.png)

 4. From here you will need to locate what can be refered to as the DHCP Client Table.
 This table is list of all of the devices connected to your home internet and other important information.
 Each router is different, so take note of the brand of router that you have consider searching something similar to `How to find client table on linksys router` and look for articles similar to [this](https://www.linksys.com/gb/support-article/?articleNum=316202).
 You should be able to locate a table that appears like the one seen below.
-Here you can the device `rak-gateway` and its IP address on your network `10.0.0.145`.
+Here you can see the device `rak-gateway` and its IP address on your network, in this instance being `10.0.0.145`.

 ![Screen Shot 2023-03-02 at 10 39 36 PM](https://user-images.githubusercontent.com/126691160/222747746-953eb865-59ea-4b68-b61d-f293e17a98ef.png)

+5. Now return to your Terminal window and follow the same procedure as mentioned in the [orginal section](https://github.com/adamschreck/pea-pod/blob/main/Step-1%20Gateway%20and%20Computer%20Setup/Step-1%20Instructions.md#ssh-into-pi) of logging into your Pi.
+Specifically typing ssh pi@ then your Pi's IP address.
+In this case the command would be `ssh pi@10.0.0.145`